CarlCrossbones/CRUD-User-Application/README.md

 - docker:latest

 ## Backend Configuration
 The backend is run using Spring Data Java Persistence API.
-There four key endpoints following the CRUD operations of persistent storage:
+There are four key endpoints following the CRUD operations of persistent storage:
 - CREATE: `/users/create`
 - READ: `/users`
 - UPDATE: `/users/update`